 U SPORTS Top 8 Academic All-Canadians

 Among these outstanding individuals, one female and one male from each U SPORTS regional association are selected annually as Top 8 Academic All-Canadians and receive the Governor General’s Academic All-Canadian Commendation.
-McGill leads all U SPORTS schools with a record 22 Commendations, while Dalhousie is in second place with 13, alongside the University of Alberta and the Univeristy of Manitoba.
+McGill leads all U SPORTS schools with a record 22 Commendations, while Dalhousie is in second place with 14, alongside the University of Alberta, followed by the Univeristy of Manitoba wioth 13.

 |Dalhousie Governor General’s Academic All-Canadian Commendation Recipients|

 |2017-18||Sven Stammberger, Men's basketball||2016-17||Anna Dunn-Suen, Women's volleyball||2011-12||Miranda MacMillan, Women's hockey|